 First, find out if your school has a Business Brigades Chapter by searching for you school in the Chapters section.
 If your school does not have a Chapter, fill out the “Be A Chapter President” application.
 You will be connected with a Chapter Advisor.

 How do we get a Deloitte mentor on our Business Brigade?

-Contact your advisor.
+Contact your Program Associate.
 Deloitte has committed to sending two mentors for as many brigades as we can coordinate to Panama specifically.